BerenBoden/obsidian/electrical-engineering/theories/Electrons and protons.md

 ### *Conventional current versus real current*
 Conventional current assumes that electric current was the flow of positive charges to negative charges.
 Later experiments
+### Electricity basics
+1 ampere is equal to 1 coulomb which is 6.242 x 10^18 electrons.